isabella232/dynamic-media-classic.en-1/help/selecting-assets-browse-panel.md

 ---
 title: Selecting assets in the Browse panel
-seo-title: Selecting assets in the Browse panel
-description: null
-seo-description: Learn how to select assets in the Browse panel.
+description: Learn how to select assets in the Browse panel.
 uuid: 0790e6d0-b898-42b1-977f-8316e6b19573
 contentOwner: admin
 content-type: reference